Charge and spin fractionalization in strongly correlated topological insulators: Single-particle topological dynamics

-We have used Einstein's notation for summation over the repeated indices and the (2+1)D Levi-Civita tensor $\epsilon^{\mu\nu\lambda}$ ($\mu,\nu\dots$ are space-time directions, $\mu=0$ indicates the temporal direction).
-This model naturally describes the ``surface'' spectrum of the Bi$_2$Te$_3$, Bi$_2$Se$_3$ and other TI quantum wells \cite{Bernevig2006, Zhang2009b}.
+We have used Einstein's notation for summation over the repeated indices and the (2+1)D Levi-Civita tensor $\epsilon^{\mu\nu\lambda}$ ($\mu,\nu\dots$ are space-time directions, $i,j,\dots$ are spatial directions, $\mu=0$ indicates the temporal direction).
+This model naturally describes the hybridized ``surface'' spectrum of the Bi$_2$Te$_3$, Bi$_2$Se$_3$ and other TI quantum wells \cite{Zhang2009b}.
+It is also related to the model of HgTe quantum wells with band inversion \cite{Bernevig2006} by a change of representation, although its spin transport properties are fundamentally different (a perfect HgTe crystal with non-interacting electrons would exhibit quantum spin-Hall effect at low energies).

 Knowing the gauge-field description of the spin-orbit coupling, we can generalize the model (\ref{Bernevig}) to any combination of spin-orbit couplings and external electromagnetic fields acting on particles with arbitrary spin $S$.
+This will enable us to eventually apply the theory not only to uncorrelated topological band-insulators, but also to correlated states of composite particles such as Cooper pairs in solid-state materials, or bosonic atoms in ultracold atom experiments.
+The model (\ref{Bernevig}) will serve from now on only as a guide for the type of the gauge field and couplings that we must choose to describe electromagnetic fields or spin-orbit interactions.
 The general U(1)$\times$SU(2) gauge field is the matrix $\mathcal{A}_\mu = a_\mu + A_\mu^a \gamma^a$, where $\gamma^a$ for $a\in\lbrace x,y,z \rbrace$ are the SU(2) generators in the spin $S$ representation.
+The Table \ref{SymbolRef} summarizes the use of various symbols in the rest of the paper.
 The gauge flux

 couples to the U(1) charge $e$ and SU(2) charge $g$ in the Hamiltonian